doGoodio/MiniPre/audit/README.md

 * [../contracts/Migrations.sol](../contracts/Migrations.sol)

-  This is a part of the Truffles testing
+  This is a part of the Truffles testing framework

 <br />

 ### Differences In MiniMeToken.sol Between The Aigang Presale And Crowdsale Contracts

 There are some small changes to the MiniMeToken contract between the Presale and Crowdsale versions.
-These changes were made to account for the differences in the compiler version.
+These changes seem to have been made to account for the upgrade in the compiler version.

 ```diff
 $ diff -w ../../AigangPresaleContractAudit/contracts/MiniMeToken.sol MiniMeToken.sol